maxhaswiss/Project-M210-Kanbanboard/README.md

 | **10.
 Delete Tasks**               | - Implement a "Delete" button<br>- Remove tasks from the database           | 30 Min          |
 | **11.
 Testing and Debugging**      | - Test functionality<br>- Fix any errors                                   | 1 Hr            |
 | **12.
 Document Deployment**        | - Document deployment options                                              | 30 Min          |

+## Progress Checklist

+- [x] **1.
+Project Setup**
+  - Supabase project created
+  - React app initialized
+  - Supabase integrated

+- [x] **2.
+GitHub Actions Setup**
+  - CI workflow file created in `.github/workflows`
+  - Workflow tested and confirmed working for Node.js builds

+- [ ] **3.
+Data Model**
+  - Create tables for `Boards` and `Tasks` in Supabase
+  - Define relationships between tables
+  - Document the architecture

+- [ ] **4.
+Authentication**
+  - Set up Supabase Auth
+  - Implement login/sign-up functionality for users

+- [ ] **5.
+Create Boards**
+  - Create UI for board overview
+  - Implement functionality to create boards
+  - Save boards to the database

+- [ ] **6.
+Display Tasks**
+  - Create UI for the board with columns "To-Do," "In Progress," and "Done"
+  - Load and display tasks from the database

+- [ ] **7.
+Add Tasks**
+  - Implement functionality to add new tasks
+  - Create UI with input fields for title and description
+  - Save tasks to the database

+- [ ] **8.
+Move Tasks**
+  - Implement drag-and-drop functionality
+  - Update task status and position in the database

+- [ ] **9.
+Edit Tasks**
+  - Add an edit mode for tasks
+  - Save changes to the database

+- [ ] **10.
+Delete Tasks**
+  - Implement a "Delete" button
+  - Remove tasks from the database

+- [ ] **11.
+Testing and Debugging**
+  - Test functionality
+  - Fix any errors

+- [ ] **12.
+Deployment Documentation**
+  - Document deployment options